MicrosoftDocs/dynamics365smb-docs/business-central/finance-posting-groups.md

 Your setup determines when posting happens.
 For example, the timing is affected by when you do periodic activities, such as posting inventory cost or adjusting cost item entries.

-## Copying posting setup lines
+## Copy posting setup lines

-The more product and business posting groups you have, the more lines you see in the **General Posting Setup** page.
-It might take much data entry to set up the general posting setup for the company.
+The more product and business posting groups you have, the more lines you'll have on the **General Posting Setup** page.
 While there might be many different combinations of business and product posting groups, different combinations might still post to the same general ledger accounts.
 To limit the amount of manual entry, copy the general ledger accounts from an existing line on the **General Posting Setup** page.

 ## Set up posting groups on the go